mattbeckstrand/startup/README.md

 - I went through and edited my structure just a bit and started using .jsx files.
 I have been using Tailwind so for my css I didn't have to change much other than switchign the version I was using in my postcss.confic.js file and the input .css file.
 Other than that I switched the deploy file to deploy react instead of files.

 ## React deliverable
-- Profile, I went through and made it so that when I am ready to switch to the database, all I will have to change is the way I am setting the values and change the set function to call the database and then it will be good.
-Including the reviews and profile stuff.
+- I went through and changed all the places where there would be data to be set by react code.
+Next all I have to do is write the functions to interact with the database and then it will work with live data.